-15.0 The use of 'reasonable force'
+The use of 'reasonable force'

 There are circumstances when it is appropriate for staff in schools and colleges to use reasonable force to safeguard children.
 The term 'reasonable force' covers the broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
 This can range from guiding a child to safety by the arm, to more extreme circumstances such as breaking up a fight or where a young person needs to be restrained to prevent violence or injury.
 'Reasonable' in these circumstances means 'using no more force than is needed'.
+Staff receive training in the use of reasonable force as appropriate.

 We have a key emphasis on de-escalation and only use physical touch to prevent a child or others being harmed.
-If we do this, we ensure that it is for the shortest time necessary.
+If we do this, we ensure that it is done for the shortest time necessary.